-For you newbies, here’s a brief background.
+For you newbies, here’s a little background.
 The AIDS/LifeCycle is a fund-raising, 545 mile, 7 day bicycling journey from San Francisco to Los Angeles that takes place the first week of June each year.
 The ride began in 1994 as The California AIDS Ride and was eventually taken over by the AIDS/LifeCycle.
-It has been called the mother of all supported rides, and with good reason.
-Aside from being possibly the most well organized, supported and flat out fun charity cycling event, coming at the height of a global pandemic, it was also a way to raise desperately needed funds, (over $100 million dollars so far) for prevention and care while raising awareness along the route.
+It has been called the mother of all supported rides with good reason.
+Aside from being possibly the most well organized, supported and flat out fun charity cycling event ever, coming at the height of a global pandemic, it was also a way to raise desperately needed funds, (over $100 million dollars so far) for prevention and care while raising public awareness along the route.
 And you can do it all while sporting a red feather boa.
 More on that later…

-At Upshift Cycles, we take the idea of Local Bike Shop seriously and we are proud to support the AIDS/LifeCycle, which is coming at us fast in the first week of June.
-This blog is being created to impart wisdom and answer whatever questions you may have about this amazing journey of heart and clipless pedals.
-Many members of the Upshift family have participated, and the author of this blog has completed the ride 18 times so far.
-We are a great resource for outfitting and information around this utterly amazing event, so post your questions below and we will do our best to answer.
+At Upshift Cycles, we take the tradition of a Local Bike Shop seriously and we are proud to support the AIDS/LifeCycle, which is coming at us fast in the first week of June.
+This blog is being created to impart wisdom and to answer whatever questions you may have about this amazing journey of heart and clipless pedals.
+Many members of the Upshift family have participated, and the author of this blog has completed the ride 19 times so far.
+Sadly, 2025 will be the last year that this event will be held.
+We at Upshift Cycles are a great resource for outfitting and information to prepare you for this utterly amazing event, so post your questions below and we will do our best to answer.

 I. You signed up!
 You are now halfway to the Halfway to LA Point!